NBlanks525/NB-Project1/README.md

 [ELK Installation YAML File](https://github.com/NBlanks525/NB-Project1/blob/main/Ansible/Install_ELK.yml)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
-Alternatively, select portions of the ymal file may be used to install only certain pieces of it, such as Filebeat.
+Alternatively, select portions of the yml file may be used to install only certain pieces of it, such as Filebeat.

   - etc/ansible/install-elk.yml